SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 This calculation yields the final answer of ``17``.

-For information about the operators provided by the Swift standard library, see `Operator Declarations <https://developer.apple.com/documentation/swift/operator_declarations>`_.
+For information about the operators provided by the Swift standard library, including a complete list of the operator precedence groups and associativity settings, see `Operator Declarations <https://developer.apple.com/documentation/swift/operator_declarations>`_.

 .. note::